GREAT LAKES MUD

 Site History

-Spirit Lake is a large open area in the St. Louis River estuary near the former U. S. Steel Duluth Works site.
-It plays an important role for local people.
-Spirit Island, a sacred place for the Fond du Lac Band of Lake Superior Chippewa, is located within the lake.
+Spirit Lake is a large open area in the St. Louis River estuary.
+It is located near the site of the former U. S. Steel Duluth Works plant.
+The lake plays an important role for local people.
+The Lake Superior Mississippi Railroad operates a scenic passenger line that runs along the former U. S. Steel site with views of Spirit Lake.
+Spirit Island, a sacred place for the Fond du Lac Band of Lake Superior Chippewa, is located within Spirit Lake.
 The island was a stopping place in the southwest migration of the Anishinaabe people.
 Spirit Lake is also important to the Morgan Park neighborhood, which began as a company town for U. S. Steel plant workers.
-The plant shut down in 1981, and the property became a Superfund site soon after.
-The Lake Superior Mississippi Railroad operates a scenic passenger line that runs along the former U. S. Steel site with views of Spirit Lake.
+The plant shut down in 1981 and the property became a Superfund site soon after.

-Although many cleanup projects around the former plant have reduced risks to public health and the environment, contamination remains in Spirit Lake sediment near the U. S. Steel site.
-An investigation reveals that the contaminants include heavy metals, PCBs, PAHs, and dioxins.
-This cleanup of contaminated sediments is being conducted under the Great Lakes Legacy Act (GLLA).
+Although many remediation (cleanup) projects around the former plant have reduced risks to public health and the environment, contamination remains in Spirit Lake sediment near the U. S. Steel site.
+An investigation revealed that the contaminants include heavy metals, polychlorinated biphenyls (PCBs), polyaromatic hydrocarbons (PAHs), and dioxins.
+This cleanup of contaminated sediment is being conducted under the Great Lakes Legacy Act (GLLA) program.
 Once this GLLA sediment cleanup is completed, other areas of the U.S. Steel site will be remediated under the Superfund program if necessary.

 Location